 Spicebush like rich soil and consistently moist areas

-Spicebushes like rich soil that contains lots of organic matter, and like to be consistently moist.
-In nature, they are found in forests alongside deciduous trees (or trees that lose their leaves in the winter), making the ground around Spicebushes filled with lots of nutrients and organic matter.
+Spicebushes prefer rich soil that contains a lot of organic matter and like to be consistently moist.
+In nature, they are found in forests alongside deciduous trees (or trees that lose their leaves in the winter), making the ground around spicebushes filled with nutrients and organic matter.

 Spicebushes can thrive in full sun to shade